 It is the dream of many young dancer’s to dance en pointe.
 We are delighted to announce The Foot Centre Group now offers pre-pointe assessment to young ballet dancers to ensure their safe transition from ballet shoes to dancing en pointe.

-Our podiatrist, Issy, has a specialized interest in dance, dancing styles including ballet for 18 years and going en pointe herself at the age of 10.
+Our podiatrist, Courtney, has a specialized interest in dance, dancing styles including ballet for 18 years and going en pointe herself at the age of 10.
 Issy is passionate about foot strength and injury-prevention and could not be more thrilled to be a part of one of the most exciting transitions each young ballet dancer undertakes.

 Why do you need a pre pointe assessment: